TaoYang-code/SKG-BridgePointCloud-Classification/README.md

 * Some prior-related thresholds are empirically defined in the current implementation and can be further refined when adapting the framework to more complex scenarios.

 ---
+# Acknowledgements

+This codebase is developed based on the PyTorch implementation of PointNet and PointNet++ from the following repository:https://github.com/yanx27/Pointnet_Pointnet2_pytorch
+We thank the original authors for releasing their implementation.